blschachte/passmenu_fix/README.md

 # passmenu_fix
-Bash script that integrates pass &amp; dmenu, for configurations where passmenu is broken
+Bash script that integrates pass & dmenu, for configurations where passmenu is broken